 To learn more about Pathfinders for Autism’ resource center, training, awareness campaigns, safety initiatives and free family recreational activities please visit our Mission & Programs section and our News & Events section.

-The Pathfinders for Autism Year End Accomplishments and 990 Forms are available via download, in PDF format, in our Year End Reports and Financials section.
+The Pathfinders for Autism Year End Accomplishments and 990 Forms are available via download, in PDF format, in our Year End Accomplishments and Financials section.

 contact us today to get involved